 The mission of the Education and Dissemination Committee is to recommend to the Executive Committee policies, programs, actions and materials pertaining to the development or design of resources prepared for the express purpose of educating the populace about HCT.
 This committee collaborates with all partners within the WBMT and assists in preparation of opinion or advisory materials for the WBMT and/or WHO.
 It plays an important role in Workshop program design.

-- Sebastian Galeano (Member Society LABMT) - Yoshihisa Kodera (Member Society APBMT)
+- Yoshihisa Kodera (Member Society APBMT)

+- Damiano Rondelli (Member Society ASTCT)

+- Adriana Seber (Member Society LABMT)

 The Education and Dissemination Committee continues to participate actively in various projects including workshops, webinars and printed materials related to HCT.
-The committee had 4 videoconferences in 2021, mainly focusing on organizing future workshops and webinars.